 Bologna’s burnt-red vibes.

-The best thing to do in Bologna is walk the Via San Luca.
+My favourite things to do is walk the Via San Luca.
 Starting at the Porta Saragozza, this porticoed path leads through one of the longest arcades in the world.
 The porticos are super photogenic and the final view from San Luca Sanctuary is stunning.
-Check out this post for even more inspiration on things to do in Bologna.

 Milan is Italy’s financial hub and champion of all things chic.
 The city consistently ranks as one of the most influential international cities in art, sport, fashion, business, you name it.
-It is also one of the most expensive cities in Europe with a very rich economy and some of the most successful enterprises on the entire continent.
-Backpackers in Milan will marvel at its extravagance but their wallets will shrivel from its prices.
+It is also one of the most expensive cities in Europe, with a very rich economy and some of the most successful enterprises on the entire continent.

-The most important attraction in Milan is the impressive Duomo di Milano.
-This cathedral is one of the largest of its kind and one of the must-see places in Italy.
+The most important attraction for backpackers in Milan is the impressive Duomo di Milano.
+This cathedral is one of the largest of its kind and a must-see place in Italy.
 Starting in the 14th Century, it took over 600 years to complete the construction of the Duomo.
 To this day, it is one of the grandest examples of Italian architecture.
+Watch for pickpockets in the square outside though…

 duomo of milan with rainbow italy